ClonyPDF home

 Japan visa photo requirements

-Photo sizeMost commonly cited as 45 x 45 mm; some missions instead specify 35 x 45 mm or 2 x 2 in.
-Confirm with your specific mission.
+Photo sizeMost commonly published as 45 × 45 mm, printed borderless with no white edge.
+Some missions instead specify 45 × 35 mm or 2 × 2 in — confirm with your specific mission.

 Width45 mm (square format) or 35 mm (passport-style format), depending on mission